 The fabric is bulky, but used strategically with shaped panels and pre-curved legs to enhance the fit.
 Getting them on is a bit of an effort, but once on the tights conform to the legs nicely, and the size and fit is good.

 And they're stupendously good in bad weather.
 The two fabrics provide unparalleled warmth.
-They stop the wind from causing a chill, and rains just beads off the surface.
+They stop the wind from causing a chill, and rain just beads off the surface.
 You can be out for hours in sub-zero temperatures, or in winter rain and be quite happy.
-When you want the absolute best protection from the wind and rain, few tights are as good, and anthing comparable is a lot more expensive.
+When you want the absolute best protection from the wind and rain, few tights are as good.

 Madison's Sportive PU Thermal overshoes are a great option for wet weather riding, with the added thermal benefits providing some much-appreciated insulation at times.